svenhjol/Charm/README.md

   * Now uses decoration blocks from dedicated loot table files.
 * `Music improvements` is now known as `Discs stop background music`.
   * The creative music tracks have moved to the *Charmonium* mod.
-* `More village biomes`:
-  * Now adds villages to the new meadows biome.
 * `No cured villager discount` has been added and is **disabled by default**.
 * `No treasure enchantment trading` has been added and is **disabled by default**.
 * `Open double doors` is now known as `Open both doors`.